 - Use your current curriculum and materials with your guided math groups

-- Develop meaningful, independent practice that complements your whole group instruction whether in the classroom or online
+- Develop meaningful, independent practice that complements your whole group instruction

 - Use inexpensive and/or readily available materials to create exciting math centers